Tipping in Egypt

 • You can tip in Egyptian money – it is all money.

-When I inform staff members that they have received praise in a good review—whether it’s at Mara House, on a cruise boat, or during a tour—their gratitude is palpable.
-They genuinely appreciate being recognized for their hard work.
+Remember, we are all human beings with emotions.
+When I inform staff members that they have received praise in a good review – whether it’s at Mara House, on a cruise boat, or during a tour – their gratitude is palpable.
 After all, isn’t it essential for everyone to feel valued and appreciated?
+Tipping is an expressions of personal appreciation.

-On the flip side, I hope that, by the end of this article, you will understand that not tipping a person in Egypt can have a demoralizing effect.
-It’s not just about the financial aspect; it’s about acknowledging their effort and making them feel that their work has made a positive impact on your experience.
+Not tipping a person in Egypt can have a demoralizing effect.
+It’s not only about the financial aspect; it’s about acknowledging their effort and making them feel that their work has made a positive impact on your experience.

 Tipping is culturally embedded and expected by Egyptians from Egyptians.
 It played a critical role during the economically tough years from 2011 to 2017, acting as a form of mutual aid without loss of dignity.